Homebush railway station

-The station is served by Sydney Trains T2 Inner West & Leppington line services.
+The station is served by Sydney Trains' T2 Leppington & Inner West and T3 Liverpool & Inner West Line services.

 History

 The Main Western line to Parramatta, via Granville station was originally completed in 1855.
 The line opened on 26 September 1855 and was double track from Sydney Central to Newtown station and then single track to Parramatta (but duplicated in 1856).
 The line was built as a direct connection to Parramatta and, subsequently, for the purpose of connecting Sydney with the major rural railways that were constructed across the Blue Mountains to Bathurst and across the Southern Highlands to Goulburn via Liverpool.
 There were few stops along the line between Sydney and Parramatta and it was not the original intention of the line to serve suburban development.
 Changes to the line were more often related to the line's long distance purpose than to the communities along it.

 The Homebush to Waratah railway line was opened in 1886 from Homebush to Hornsby, and subsequently further extended, eventually connecting to Waratah in 1889.
 This line (now the Main North line) initially had connections to both Homebush and Strathfield, but after 1892 the main line connected to Strathfield, and today only freight trains use the single track north from Homebush.

 Traffic to the west and south (and later north) of the state brought the need to amplify the line, first in 1891 when it was quadrupled and later in 1927 when it was sextupled (to Homebush) and electrified.
 With both of these major changes the earlier stations were usually entirely demolished and replaced with a new station.
 The 1927 work completed this process with the complete replacement of Strathfield and much of Newtown Stations.
 During this time suburban development also extended west along the line and these new stations were thus specifically designed as full-scale suburban passenger stations rather than rural "halts".
 The Engineer for Existing Lines, George Cowdery (appointed 1863), was a particularly strong influence on the architecture of this line, building particularly elegant stations in the late 1880s ahead of the 1891 quadruplication, in addition to replacing the original stone arch viaduct at Lewisham with iron truss bridges.
 Sextuplication in 1927 brought less change to most local stations (which were on the southern side), the new tracks being express ones on the northern side.

 Homebush station opened on 26 September 1855 when the Main Suburban line opened.
+In 1858, Homebush was the location of an accident involving NSW Railway's Locomotive No. 1, built by Robert Stephenson and Company, when the passenger train it was hauling left the rails and toppled down an embankment, killing two people.

 In 1862 a new station building was erected on the southern side and in the 1870s stockyards were erected adjacent to the station (the stockyards serviced the Glebe Island NSW Government abattoirs).
 The stockyards were closed and replaced by Flemington stockyards in 1883.